vinigmoraes/vinigmoraes/README.md

 ## Hello There 😃

-I'm Vinícius Gonçalves Moraes 🇧🇷 , I have been working as a programmer since 2013, mostly of my experience was build in startup companies.
+I'm Vinícius Gonçalves Moraes 🇧🇷 , I have been working as a programmer since 2013.

-My focus in software development is Backend, but if necessary I can handle some development in Frontend, mostly of my experience was coding using Java/Kotlin & Python.
+Mostly of my experience was build in startup companies, mostly of my experience was coding using Java/Kotlin & Python.

 Currently I'm working at [Mercado Livre](https://www.mercadolivre.com.br/) as Senior Software Engineer.